-Assam evictions: FIR filed against UP youth organisation for protesting deaths during police firing
+UP body protesting Assam police firing booked under Pandemic Act

 Sunday’s protest was also supported by the Students Islamic Organisation of India, All India Students Association, Disha Students Organisation, Advikta Manch and two more student bodies.

-The protest by Fraternity India is among the many that have been taking place since the firing incident at Assam last week.
+The protest by Fraternity India is one of many that have been taking place since the police action in Assam last week.

 The All Minority Organisations Coordination Committee, which includes the All Assam Minority Students Union, Jamiat-e-Ulema and other organisations, on Friday had called for a 12-hour bandh in Darrang district.

 In Delhi, police detained students on Friday when they protested at the Assam Bhavan, according to The Tribune.
-The Congress arm of the National Students Union of India had also burned an effigy of Assam Chief Minister Himanta Biswa Sarma during thr protest.
+The Congress arm of the National Students Union of India had also burned an effigy of Assam Chief Minister Himanta Biswa Sarma during the protest.